 Location: Shepherd Union 323

-Website: weber.edu/womenscenter; weber.edu/safeatweber
+Website: weber.edu/safeatweber

-• Safe@Weber Advocacy Services: Trauma-informed and confidential advocacy services for victims/survivors of discrimination, harassment and sexual misconduct (sexual assault/harassment, rape, domestic/dating violence and/or stalking).
+Safe@Weber Advocacy Services: Trauma-informed and confidential advocacy services for survivors of discrimination, harassment and sexual misconduct (sexual assault/harassment, rape, domestic/dating violence and/or stalking).
 Services include: supportive measures such as petition support, civil protective order support, referrals to community resources, etc.; assistance reporting to Title IX and/or law enforcement; and safety planning.

-• Safe@Weber Violence Prevention Education: Comprehensive education on consent, healthy relationships, bystander intervention, risk reduction and supporting survivors.
+Safe@Weber Violence Prevention Education: Comprehensive education on consent, healthy relationships, bystander intervention, risk reduction and supporting survivors.
+Workshops can be requested at: https://weber.edu/SafeAtWeber/workshops.html We additionally have a free resource pantry that is stocked with menstrual products, safe sex products and pregnancy tests.

-• Leadership & Engagement: Hourly student staff positions, Safe@Weber Peer Educators, internships for Women & Gender Studies minors, a Student Advisory Board, and student volunteers.
+Leadership & Engagement: Safe@Weber Peer Educators, internships for Women & Gender Studies minors, and student volunteers.
+We have many scholarships available for students.

 Housing & Residence Life